solvosci/slv-manufacture/mdc_weight_mgmt_xml_import/readme/USAGE.md

 7. You can optionally configure a notification partner in *Weight Management* > *Configuration* > *Settings*.
 That partner will receive email alerts for any import errors detected during cron execution.

+8. You can define the retention period (in days) for processed files at the equipment level.
+By default, files are kept for 90 days.
+The cleanup runs daily via a scheduled cron job.
+If the value is set to 0, files will be kept indefinitely.